osism/documentation/source/installation.rst

 * Set the hostname (the hostname is ``60-10`` and not ``60-10.betacloud.xyz``)
 * Set ``ubuntu`` as full name for the new user
 * Set ``ubuntu`` as the username for the account

+  * The later used operator user ``dragon`` is created during the bootstrap and should not be created during the installation.

 * Set a password for the account

   * The account is only needed initially and can be deleted